flash62au/EngineDriver_Home/docs/operation/operation.rst

   **One at a time**

-  Adding additional locos the Consist / Multiple Unit train is identical to the process of selecting a single loco.
+  Adding additional locos to the Consist / Multiple Unit train is identical to the process of selecting a single loco.
 Simply click on the :guilabel:`Select` button, which will be showing the name or address of any locos already selected.

   After selecting each additional loco, the Consist Edit screen will be shown.
 This allows you to: